Program Overview & Concept

 In secular education, two types of educational systems are tailored towards two groups of adult learners.
 Those who thrive in a classroom-type education continue to university to learn the technical aspects of their occupation (white-collar).
 In contrast, those who thrive in hands-on experiences learn a formal trade in an Apprenticeship program (blue-collar).

 The purpose of the Seminary Apprenticeship program is to leverage the journeyman and apprentice relationship as the Mentoring Pastor and Apprentice Preacher.
-The majority of the training/education will come from the Apprentice Preacher’s local church Pastor (Mentoring Pastor), and the seminary school provides the overall structural guidance to certify an Apprentice Preacher as having the opportunity to be equipped with tools of the ministry.
+The majority of the training/education will come from the preacher’s local church pastor (Mentoring Pastor), and the Seminary Apprenticeship provides the overall structural guidance for the Mentoring Pastor to train and certify an Apprentice Preacher as having the opportunity to be equipped with tools of the ministry.

-Exceptions: The Seminary Apprenticeship can be tailored to existing Pastors without Seminary training, provided they can find a Pastor willing to serve as their Mentoring Pastor and this proposal is accepted by the Education Board as meeting the intent of the Seminary Apprenticeship program.
+The Seminary Apprenticeship can be tailored to existing Pastors without Seminary training, provided they can find a Pastor willing to serve as their Mentoring Pastor and meets the intent of the Seminary Apprenticeship program structure.

 In modern secular apprenticeship programs, the apprentice must undergo a certain number of hours of on-the-job training, typically equivalent to 3 working years or more, depending on their trade craft.
 In addition to on-the-job training, they are required to take a certain number of technical and academic training courses to augment their understanding of their tradecraft.